-Both in-person (at large events like Obesityhelp or WLSFA, local meet & greets, social gatherings, educational or advocacy events) and online support (forums, Facebook, Twitter) from fellow obesity fighters really helps.
+Both in-person (at large events like my favorite OAC's Your Weight Matters National Convention event! or Obesityhelp, WLSFA, local meet & greets, social gatherings, educational or advocacy events) and online support (Facebook, Twitter) from fellow obesity fighters really helps.
 I enjoy celebrating their successes and am cautioned against potential pitfalls through others experiences.

 Sharing my story through this blog helps keep me motivated.
 You guys help me keep my head in the game for sure.
 Thank you.